jonjnicholson/jnicholson-blog/content/about.md

 I'm a software developer, photographer, and more.

-I'm usually the person whose excited to share whatever they're playing around with.
+I'm the kind of person who's always excited to share whatever they're playing around with.

+My current interests are photography, travel, technology, productivity, ergo keyboards, alternative keyboard layouts, and more!

-Therein lies the purpose of this site.
-I'm hoping this can be a place to share whatever I'm doing or reading or working on.
+Therein lies the purpose of this site--a place to share my interests with whoever is willing to enjoy them with me.

+# Contact

+Questions?
+Comments?
+Feel free to contact me at [contact@jnicholson.me](mailto:contact@jnicholson.me).